Lockheed Martin F-35 Lightning II procurement: Australia

 Australia's first F-35A, designated AU-1 by Lockheed and A35-001 by the RAAF, made its first flight on 29 September 2014 at the company's Fort Worth, Texas facility, flying for two hours.
 AU-1 and AU-2 will be transferred to the USAF training school at Luke Air Force Base in Arizona in early 2015.
 RAAF F-35s will remain at Luke AFB until 2018, when they will be delivered to Australia for national-specific operational test and evaluation work.

 Australia started an A$950 million program in 2015 to provide better security for its F-35 bases.

+At the end of 2020, The RAAF had reported that 60 out of the 72 aircraft ordered had been delivered, with the final 12 to be delivered by the end of 2023.
+In February 2024, 63 F-35A are already delivered to RAAF, and the last 9 are to be delivered in the second half of the year.
+Currently, the Royal Australian Air Force maintains three combat squadrons of the F-35A throughout Australia, one at RAAF Base Tindal, plus two and a training unit at RAAF Base Williamtown.